sparsity-group/251c-fa24/materials.md

 ---
 layout: page
-title: Reference Materials
+title: Course Materials
 permalink: /materials/
 ---

 {% include image.html url="/_images/strang-nguyen.jpg" width=150 align="right" %}

-## Book
+# Book

 The primary reference will be the book

-Wavelets and Filter Banks by Gilbert Strang and Truong Nguyen
+* Wavelets and Filter Banks by Gilbert Strang and Truong Nguyen

 The plan is to cover the first 7 chapters.

-## Additional Reference Materials
+# Additional Reference Materials

 The books